An online showcase aimed at creating a new National Farmer Health Alliance was held on Thursday, 16th September 2021.

 “We hear much of the term sustainability in relation to Irish farming practices, yet it is rarely a term used regarding the Irish farmer and farm family,” the 2019 Nuffield Scholar says.

-Alison is looking forward to presenting the blueprint’s rationale, and a flow of new ideas and cooperation.
-“Collaborative efforts such as this allow for the topic of farmer health and wellbeing to be highlighted and addressed on a national scale and to positively impact on individuals and the Agri industry as a whole.”
+On behalf of the steering committee, Alison presented an overview of the blueprint’s rationale, saying “Collaborative efforts such as this allow for the topic of farmer health and wellbeing to be highlighted and addressed on a national scale and to positively impact on individuals and the Agri industry as a whole.”